lapinozz/lapinozz.github.io/_posts/2017-07-18-compile-time-templated-a-star-pathfinding.markdown

 # Vector

 Now that I have some Vec I need a way to hold them in an array, so I implemented a Vector class.
 I won't cover every line, it's not trivial but with the "function" name, and some serious dedication, understanding the code should be possible.
-It is probably not the best way to do those things anyways, I wanted something that worked, coding feature as I needed them, once they worked reasonably well and that the code was not too terrible, I just moved on.
+It is probably not the best way to do those things anyways, I wanted something that worked, coding features as I needed them, once they worked reasonably well and the code was not too terrible, I just moved on.

 With that in mind, feel free to inspire yourself from it or suggest improvements.

-Note that, as to not make the post too long and boring, I removed most function of the following code.
+Note that, as to not make the post too long and boring, I removed most functions of the following code.
 In the complete code you can find functions such as `PopBack`, `Find`, `Transform`, `Get`, `Remove` and so on.

 {% highlight cpp %}
 template <typename...
 T>